What is ultraviolet visible (uv vis) spectroscopy?

 - It is used to know the extent of strain organic molecules like 2-substituted diphenyl or acetophenones.

 - In all the charge transfer metal complexes, the metals serve as electron pair acceptors.
 The concentration of a colour solution can find out by the absorption of light.
-In the visible region of the spectrum, it is possible to determine concentration by three-technique, calorimetry, photometric photometry, and spectrophotometry.
-Spectrophotometry is useful for determining absorbance in both ultraviolet and visible region.
+In the visible region of the spectrum, it is possible to determine concentration by three techniques, calorimetry, photometric photometry, and spectrophotometry.
+Spectrophotometry is useful for determining absorbance in both ultraviolet and visible regions.

-- In suitable cases, ultraviolet visible spectroscopy is used to determine reaction rates and pKa values in chemistry.
+- In suitable cases, ultraviolet visible (uv vis) spectroscopy is used to determine reaction rates and pKa values in chemistry.